 The White Zimbabwean Farmers in Our Canoe Safari

-With our black guides, we had very candid nightly discussions about life in Zimbabwe.
-The son on the right is a different sort of character.
-His hobby is to hunt wild boar on his land at night, barefoot and with nothing but a knife (big knife), occasionally encountering a lion or a leopard along the way.
-The family’s way of life struck me as a chapter ripped from the life of a typical 1800’s family that settled in the wild west, Montana, Wyoming or somewhere similar.
-There was definitely a pioneer mentality to this family that I couldn’t help but to admire.
+Our guides, both Black Zimbabweans, engaged in candid nightly discussions about life in Zimbabwe.
+The son of the farming family, pictured on the right, was an interesting character.
+His hobby was hunting wild boar on his land at night—barefoot and armed only with a big knife, occasionally encountering lions or leopards along the way.
+His way of life reminded me of a chapter ripped from the lives of 1800s pioneers in Montana or Wyoming.
+There was a frontier mentality to this family that I couldn’t help but admire.

 Group photo